-Sphynx cats look like cute little old men – bald and wrinkly!
+Sphynx cats look cute, bald and wrinkly!
 This breed seems to be gaining in popularity by the day and is in high demand.
 Is the temperament of the Sphynx as sweet as its appearance or is there another side to this popular naked kitty?

 Why Sphynx cats aren’t usually aggressive